 - TypeScript: Null checks are compile-time only, with no runtime enforcement due to JavaScript’s loose typing.

-let name: string = null as any; // Bypasses strictNullChecks console.log(name.toUpperCase()); // Runtime error: Cannot read property 'toUpperCase' of null
+let name: string = null as any; // Bypasses strictNullChecks console.log(name.toUpperCase()); // Runtime error: Cannot read property 'toUpperCase' of null - C#: Null checks are compile-time, but runtime null reference exceptions can occur if null is dereferenced unsafely.

 #nullable enable string? name = null; Console.WriteLine(name!.Length); // Runtime error: NullReferenceException